tjklint/leetcode/README.md

 This repository contains my solutions to various LeetCode problems.
 Each problem is solved in a separate file named according to the problem's title or number.

+> **Please Note:**
+> I do not specify what language I use; it is evident in the file extensions.
+I use LeetCode to try out different languages or implementations.
+Occasionally, I will intentionally do a harder/slower solution in order to try out something new.

 ## Organization

 The repository is organized into folders based on the platform: